 Of the five planets, the biggest challenge by far is Mercury.
 From most places worldwide, this world will follow the sun beneath the horizon before it gets good and dark.
 To maximize your chances of catching the solar system’s innermost planet, find an unobstructed horizon in the direction of sunset.
 Then look for this world near the sunset point on the horizon as dusk gives way to darkness.

 At mid-northern latitudes, Mercury sets about 90 minutes after sunset.
-Farther north, such as in Alaska, Mercury sets a whopping 2 hours (or more) after sundown.
+Farther north, such as in Alaska, Mercury sets a whopping two hours (or more) after sundown.

 Click here for a sky almanac telling you Mercury’s setting time in your sky.